CenaAshoori/charity/README.md

 ## Directory Schema
 🚀 NOTIC: If you tap on below image and open in Mermaid website then u can easily open directory or files with just taping on each Node

-e.x: with taping on "\Documents" Node, you'll redirect to that directory in github
+e.x: with taping on "\Documents" Node, you'll redirect to that directory in my project

 **Access all Project's File in One Place**